asymmetric/nickel/rfcs/004-typechecking.md

 Another middle-ground could be to only keep the dictionary part of the subtyping relation.
 Because it is then guarded by the `{_ : _}` type constructor, it doesn't interact with polymorphism (in that a polymorphic type can never be a subtype of anything).
-We lose the upcasts to `Dyn` but still improves on the current situation for dictionaries.
+We lose the upcasts to `Dyn` but we still improve on the current situation for dictionaries.

 [^1]: [Gradual Typing for Functional Languages](http://scheme2006.cs.uchicago.edu/13-siek.pdf)